Monopoly price: Mathematical derivation: how a monopoly sets the monopoly price

 Thus the monopolistic firm chooses the quantity at which the demand price satisfies this rule.
 Since $\eta<0$ for a price setting firm, it means that a firm with market power will charge a price above marginal cost and earn a monopoly rent.
 On the other hand, a competitive firm by definition faces a perfectly elastic demand, $\eta=0$, which means that it sets price equal to marginal cost.

 The rule also implies that, absent menu costs, a monopolistic firm will never choose a point on the inelastic portion of its demand curve.
 For an equilibrium to exist in a monopoly or in an oligopoly market, the price elasticity of demand must be less than negative one ($\frac{1}{\eta}<-1$), for marginal revenue to be positive.
 The mathematical profit maximization conditions ("first order conditions") ensure the price elasticity of demand must be less than negative one, since no rational firm that attempts to maximize its profit would incur additional cost (a positive marginal cost) in order to reduce revenue (when MR < 0).

+In the case of price elasticity of demand, it also called Lerner index.
+The formula can be expressed: